RobertoArmas/Sitecore-Forms-ReCaptcha/README.md

 ## Nuget Installation

-You can easily install Sitecore Forms Eloqua by adding a Nuget Package in your Project.
+You can easily install Sitecore Forms ReCaptcha by adding a Nuget Package in your Project.

 ```powershell
 PM> Install-Package SitecoreModules.Foundation.Forms